 1. Wait Until Just Before the Game to Buy NFL Tickets

 Some NFL games are cheaper to attend than others — but what if your favorite team is one of the most expensive?
 Luckily, you can find affordable tickets if you buy at the right time.

 There is a common misconception that all NFL ticket prices rise as the game draws nearer.
 But according to event ticket search engine SeatGeek, it’s actually better to make a purchase just a few days before the game.
-In 2015, for example, the average Bears ticket cost $249 three weeks before game day on the resale market.
-But three days before the game, that price dropped 22 percent to $195.

 Just keep in mind, however, that the longer you wait, the fewer ticket options you’ll have to choose from.